 - 2. Select 'Main Menu > Data> Tracks

 - 3. Click on the track and choose between:

-- Press
+- a.
+Press button.

 - b.
 Enter the Contextual Menu of the track (long click on its name or 'Menu' button) and click on 'Zoom here'.

 A window displaying the track on screen with the possibility of zooming in or out will open.